HarmMunk/NullLine/README.md

 # NullLine
-Remove null line from a raw spectrum by using a (Chebyshev polynomial)
+Remove null line from a raw spectrum by using a (Chebyshev) polynomial.